 Similar to alcohol, the immediate cessation from benzodiazepines can result in seizures and death, thus, a slow taper must be initiated.
 Tapering means taking progressively smaller doses over a few weeks or months.
 It is important to consult a medical professional if you are trying to wean yourself from benzodiazepines.
 Treatment centers will monitor for signs and symptoms of benzodiazepine withdrawal and will administer medication that can help prevent withdrawal as well as help curb cravings.

-When to Seek Help for Benzodiazepine Use Disorder
+When to Seek Help for Benzodiazepine Addiction

 - Violent/irritable behavior